kirillrogovoy/rogovoy.me/hire/cv.md

 Visited VMWorld 2015 in Barcelona.

-### LightSoft, Full ­Stack Web Developer
+### Full­Stack Web Developer at LightSoft
-May 2014 – ­July 2014
+May 2014 - July 2014

 General responsibilities:
 - Developing both front and back ends of a number touristic web apps.